 Netflix may be an American product, but it features content made in nations across the world.
 In the lists looked at, there were distinctive countries whose content dominated the Netflix offerings.
 The following graph illustrates the most prominent countries that were featured out of the 80 titles recorded.

 As seen above, the U.S. presence was strong, with 34 out of the 80 titles being American.
 Japan and South Korea both had sizable influences, while Colombia, Germany, India, Mexico, Singapore, Spain, Taiwan and the United Kingdom cumulatively owned only 15 titles.

 TV shows are increasingly international, no matter what their country of origin, and even this small sample of Netflix titles is proof of that.
 “Space Force,” an American TV show appeared in the Top 10 of six countries, while the South Korean TV show “The King: Eternal Monarch” and the Japanese TV show “Baki” both appeared in the Top 10 of five countries.

 The given data only provides a glimpse of what was popular in a certain time period.
 However, it does provide insight into the viewing patterns of audiences across the world.

 Netflix is only one example of how the expansion of entertainment can bring the world closer together.
-We don’t have to live in a bubble of familiarity.
-Even if you live thousands of miles away from where a show or movie takes place, that story can introduce you to an aspect of the world that you may have never considered.
+People don’t have to live in a bubble of familiarity.
+Even if someone lives thousands of miles away from where a show or movie takes place, that story can introduce them to an aspect of the world that they may have never considered.
 So if you don’t already watch foreign movies or shows, add one or two to your Netflix diet.
 What’s there to lose?